msrxse/fastapiCourse/README.md

 # Set default interpreter in vscode

 `CTRL+SHIFT+P` and search `Python:Select interpreter`
-Choose the one withing the venv folder
+Choose the one within the venv folder
 Also ensure is activated in console within vscode (reopen console if necessary) (the prompt should be preceded by `(venv)`)